rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 In 2022, Michelle started to feel bone pain regularly.
 I encouraged her to see her physician and talk about it.
 However, the pain usually went away within a week.
 In addition, it was always in a different spot, and she assumed it was just part of getting old.
 Finally, when she and the kids were home for the Thanksgiving holiday, she agreed to meet with her physician.
 They chatted, agreed that it was probably nothing, but decided that she should see an orthopod.
 They also said, "The orthopod is going to order X-rays, so let's get them done."

 On Thanksgiving Eve, she got a notification on her phone that the X-rays had been read.
-And, as is too often the case these days, she got to read the results before her physician did [2].
+As is too often the case these days, she got to read the results before her physician did [2].
 What did they say?
 "Innumerable lesions."
 Or perhaps, "Uncountably many lesions."
 Not a good thing to read.
 Michelle said, "Multiple myeloma or some kind of stage-four cancer."

 I can't completely recall what happened next.
 I think we quickly met with the Oncologist who regularly visited Grinnell [3].
 Michelle worked with him regularly and respected him highly.
 At least as I recall, he agreed with her assessment and sent her on to UIowa.
 Or perhaps we didn't meet with him, and she just decided to get treatment there; my memory fails me.
 But I'm pretty sure we met with him.